 ON SELECTING DATA WITH THE FILE CHOOSER:

 - At this time, Cloud Fastpath cannot create new teamsites or document libraries, so the only valid action for creating a new directory via the file chooser is for an actual directory within a document library.

 - You must select either a subsite and doc library, a doc library off the root, or a folder within a doc library as the target destination.
 Sharepoint cannot write directories to the root of the site or to a subsite.

-- You may select multiple doc libraries for jobs where SharePoint is the source.
+- You may select multiple sites or doc libraries for jobs where SharePoint is the source.
+The selected sites and doc libraries on the source will be written as directories on the target.
 Be aware that CFP only transfers folders and files; if you select other content, such as lists and pages, that are not actual folders and files, CFP will not transfer them.

 Account Mapping Considerations